jhnwu3/BioNetGMMFit/README.md

     20
     30

-### *Data Inputs*
-All data inputs are taken from the Data directory.
-By default, a set of randomly generated data points have been provided for the 3 species linear case for both X_0 and Y_0.
-For more run example data, look into the folder titled

-    example

-provided in this repo.

-All data must be loaded in csv format.
-Make sure to load your "base" or initial sample values into X_0.csv, which will be evolved using the differential equation model selected.

-## *Loading in data*
-If you want to load in X data file, make sure to delete or move any pre-existing csv file located in the

-    data/X

-directory and move or copy in your own X.csv file into the directory.
-Similarly, make sure to move all Y_0 or Y_t data files into the directory listed as

-    data/Y

-after moving or removing any previous Yt/Y0 files
 ## *Important Caveat*
 One key thing to understand is every file in either the data/X or data/Y folders are read in alphabetical order.
 An error message and exit will output if the number of time steps do not match the number of Yt files.
 Make sure to label each file name in order of the time steps for proper loading.

 Furthermore, if one chooses to simulate Y_t instead of inputing their own, keep in mind, it will specifically only choose the first Y file listed in the directory for use as Y_0.